Jose Tudon

 Before becoming a worldly philosopher, I studied Economics and Applied Mathematics at ITAM in Mexico city, where I met my wife.

-We now have three daughters: one born in 2018, the second born in 2020, and one expected in 2023.
+We now have three daughters: one born in 2018, the second in 2020, and the third in 2023.

 I enjoy cooking, soccer and playing almost any game, from chess to cosmic encounter.